 If you are thinking about Filing a Social Security Disability Claim, you may want to know that you are not alone.
 Every year, over 2 million people also file for such benefits.
 Many more don't even bother to apply because they do not understand that they can receive Social Security Disability in addition to other benefits.

 Another word, navigating your way through a Social Security Disability or Supplemental Security Income (SSI) claim can be a confusing and frustrating task.
 Most applicants believe that just because they have worked long enough and paid their share of taxes, the government will take care of them.
 Many more applicants have the misconception that by filling out some forms, their benefit checks will automatically arrive within a couple months.
 Unfortunately, this is simply not true.
 A recent study by the Social Security Administration provided that 65% of all initial claims are rejected nationwide, that’s 2 out of every 3.
 Moreover, out of the 65% percent who are denied, less than half are appealed to the next level.
 That means that about a million people a year are so confused by the process or discouraged by their first denial that they give up!

 How to Maximize Your Chances of Winning

-This is where we come in, if you are thinking about Starting Your Disability Claim in Glendale or another city, you may want to consult with one of our Social Security Disability advocates who will work tirelessly in representing your interests.
-Our advocates have decades of combined experience in representing clients before the Social Security Administration.
+This is where we come in.
+If you are thinking about Starting Your Disability Claim in Glendale or another city, you may want to consult with one of our Social Security Disability Attorneys who will work tirelessly in representing your interests.
+Our Attorneys have decades of combined experience in representing clients before the Social Security Administration.
 Social Security Disability cases are all that we do, thus representing countless number of cases has allowed our firm to understand what is required to ultimately win.
 One last thing, our firm works on a contingency fee basis meaning we don't get paid until you win.
 So go ahead, give us a call or fill out the contact form for further assistance.
 Let us help you get the benefits you deserve.